mbettencourt18/cs100project/README.md

 # CS Project Devliverable

 **A**.
 The complete application use **Decorator, Composite, and Stratgey**.
-Decorator is used to decorate the Player sub-classes *PG, Sg, Sf, Cn and Pf* with the players from the *All_Positions_Stats.txt* file.
-Composite is used to generate the sub-classes that are composite to the Player Component with the leafs of classes obtain the individual stats corresponding from the *Rb, Base Def, Ast, and Ppg* classes.
-The last design pattern that was used was strategy in getting the ranking from each player.
-These were implemented by calling the *FgPcnt* classes which used a different algorithm to rate the players based on position.
+Factory is used to create the list of players that the rest of the program relies on by creating Player objects from the text file that was passed in.
+Composite is used to generate the sub-classes that are composite to the Player Component with the leafs of classes obtain the individual stats corresponding from the *Rb, Base Def, Ast, FGPercent, and Ppg* classes.
+The last design pattern that was used was strategy in getting the rating from each player.
+These were implemented by calling the *Rb, Base Def, Ast, FGPercent, and Ppg* classes which used a different algorithm to rate the players based on the class given to the player.

 **pic**
 ![S](https://user-images.githubusercontent.com/43631772/88321104-79b08a00-ccd3-11ea-83fe-b73547148d23.jpg)